 Regulatory Affairs Graduate Certificate: 18 credits, including course such as an introduction to global and regulatory affairs; regulatory strategy in the development of drugs and biologics; clinical research for regulatory affairs; regulatory compliance; and biostatistics for clinical and translational research.

-Clinical Research Administration Graduate Certificate: Includes courses in medicine development; critical analysis in clinical research; partnerships with human subjects; the clinical research industry; and monitoring clinical research.
+Clinical Research Administration Graduate Certificate: 18 credits, including courses such as medicine development; critical analysis in clinical research; partnerships with human subjects; the clinical research industry; and monitoring clinical research.

-Clinical Research Practice: Includes courses such as a critical analysis of clinical research; clinical investigation; biostatistics for clinical and translational research; epidemiology for clinical and translational research; and bioinformatics for genomics.
+Clinical Research Practice: 15 credits, including courses such as a critical analysis of clinical research; clinical investigation; biostatistics for clinical and translational research; epidemiology for clinical and translational research; and bioinformatics for genomics.

-Clinical and Translational Research Graduate Certificate: Includes courses such as a critical analysis in clinical research; clinical investigation; foundations in translational research; grantsmanship in translational research; transdisciplinary research proposal; and collaboration and team science in practice and research.
+Clinical and Translational Research Graduate Certificate: 21 credits, including courses such as a critical analysis in clinical research; clinical investigation; foundations in translational research; grantsmanship in translational research; transdisciplinary research proposal; and collaboration and team science in practice and research.